Extended Mathematics Placement Criteria

 Mid May - Elementary schools review data to make initial recommendations.

-Early June - Notification letters are mailed home by the middle school.
+Early June - Notification letters are mailed home by the middle schools.

-Questions should be directed to your child's designated middle school.
+Questions about mathematics placement should be directed to your child's designated middle school.

 Phone: (540) 658-6701